 Director of Intraoperative Neurophysiological Monitoring and Associate Professor in Anesthesiology, Rush University Medical Center, Chicago, IL, USA

 Head of the Unit of Intraoperative Neurophysiology.
-Attending Physician and Associate Professor, Neurosurgery, Inselspital, Bern University Hospital, Bern, Switzerland.
+Attending Physician and Associate Professor, Department of Neurosurgery, Inselspital, Bern University Hospital, Bern, Switzerland.

 We are always looking for ways to improve customer experience on Elsevier.com.